kliu57/go-go-web/README.md

 ## Installation

-1. Install the latest version of [python](https://www.python.org/downloads/).
+1. Download and install the latest version of [python](https://www.python.org/downloads/).
+Open a terminal and check that it is installed.

    `python --version`

-2. Clone this repository locally
+2. Clone this repository locally.

    `git clone https://github.com/kliu57/go-go-web.git`

    `cd go-go-web`

-3. Check that you have the latest version of the app
+3. Check that you have the latest version of the app.

    `python convert.py --version`